AsmNoob/Memos/Nginx.md

 - **reload** — reloading the configuration file
 - **reopen** — reopening the log files

-Détail de chaque opération:
+####Détail de chaque opération:####
-	- nginx -s quit

-Used to stop nginx processes with waiting for the worker processes to finish serving current requests
+- The operation used to stop nginx processes with waiting for the worker processes to finish serving current requests

+	nginx -s quit

+- The operation reloading the nginx configuration to apply new changes

+	nginx -s reload

+- The list of all nginx processes

+	ps -ax | grep nginx

 Configuration file's structure
 ------------------------------

 Configuring static server (lvl 2)
 ---------------------------------